Albert0i/probabilistic-data-structure/README.2.md

 #### I. Project setup
-Insteas of making this project more real, I decided to make it more fun...
+Insteas of making this project more real, I am going to make it more fun...
 To be honest...
 Around 90% of code is written by AI, 9% borrows from [here](https://github.com/redis-developer/finding-bigfoot-with-semantic-search) and the last 1% is written by myself.

+Previously, my slogan was "When in doubt, ask Google.", now my slogan is "When in doubt, ask AI.".
+So, pen down your questions and ask your favourite AI agents...
+However, AI tends to give answers which you want to hear, they never retort your proposal by replying "This is so stupid an idea!
+Only imbecile will ask such a question...
+Oh! how moronic you are?
+How many times I told you...
+It just won't work...".
+AI is your assistant, not your friend.
+A good friend always warns you beforehand, not bestowing consolation when your are stranded.
+AI is a kind of [yes-man](https://dictionary.cambridge.org/dictionary/english-chinese-traditional/yes-man), the only reason is to make you addict it, hanging around with it.
+Drifting in strong current and keeping the right direction is no easy way...

 #### I. [Great Expectations](https://youtu.be/QN6hchvzwjA)